chiasinL/pseudomonas-project-mgen/README.md

 ## AI assistance

-Code in this repository was developed with assistance from Claude Code (Anthropic, claude-sonnet-4-6), used for code refactoring, documentation, and repository organization.
+Code in this repository was developed with assistance from Claude Code (Anthropic, claude-sonnet-4-6), used specifically for code refactoring, documentation, and repository organization.